 How to Choose the Best Quiet Mechanical Keyboard for You

-Selecting the right keyboard depends on your specific needs, whether you’re a programmer, a writer, a gamer, or all of the above.
+Selecting the right keyboard depends on your specific needs, whether you are a programmer, writer, or gamer.

 For the Office Professional

-In a shared workspace, your primary goal is to be as inconspicuous as possible.
+In a shared workspace, the primary goal is to be as inconspicuous as possible.

-- Switches: Opt for silent linear or light silent tactile switches like Cherry MX Silent Red or Gateron Silent Brown.
+- Switches: Opt for silent linear or light silent tactile switches such as Cherry MX Silent Red or Gateron Silent Brown.

-- Form Factor: A tenkeyless (TKL) or 75% layout saves desk space while retaining essential function keys.
+- Form Factor: A tenkeyless (TKL) or 75% layout conserves desk space while retaining essential function keys.

 - Features: Look for a professional aesthetic, reliable wireless connectivity, and a comfortable typing angle.